Vitor-FCCarvalho/end-to-end-ecommerce-project/README.md

 - **Total Revenue per Customer Tier**: a pie chart breaking down total revenue by High (80th percentile and above), Mid (50th–80th percentile), and Low value customers.
 High-value customers account for 53.58% of total revenue (R$8.43M) despite being a minority (representing 20%) of the base, confirming that the Pareto dynamic seen on the seller side applies equally to the customer side.
 - **Customer Acquisition Over Time**: a line chart from January 2017 to August 2018 tracking new customers per cohort month, overlaid with a linear regression trend line computed in DAX.
 The trend is clearly upward across the period, confirming marketplace growth — but the seasonal volatility and the gap between trend and actuals in certain months also suggests acquisition is uneven rather than compounding steadily.

-The customer-level metrics are pre-computed in `queries/05_customer_and_delivery.sql`.
-A key design decision is that the query is driven by `all_customers`: every unique customer, including those whose only orders were canceled rather than by `customer_summary`, which is scoped to completed orders.
-This ensures that `SUM(canceled_orders)` across all rows equals the true marketplace-wide count of incomplete orders, making the cancellation rate a reliable KPI:

-The linear regression trend line on the acquisition chart is computed entirely in DAX using the least-squares method, with all variables declared before `RETURN` to comply with DAX syntax constraints:
+The linear regression trend line on the acquisition chart is computed entirely in DAX using the least-squares method:

 ```dax
 Trend_NewCustomers =